thejellyshroom/multilabel-emotion-distilRoBERTa/README.md

 Voice assistant has been moved to thejellyshroom/aplaca-ai

 This is an experiment in fine tuning a small language model to work with NLP.
-It is trained on the Google emotions database, able to identify 17 different emotions in a string of text.
+It is trained on the Go emotions database, able to identify 17 different emotions in a string of text.
 It outputs an array with various confidence scores of the emotion it detects.

 # (Legacy) AI Voice Assistant